fkirc/attranslate/README.md

 - [DeepL](https://deepl.com)
 - [Azure Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/)
 - `manual`: Translate texts manually by entering them into `attranslate`.
-- `sync-without-translate`: Does not change the language; useful for converting between different file formats.
+- `sync-without-translate`: Does not change the language.
+This can be useful for converting between file formats, or for maintaining region-specific differences.

 ## High Performance